LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Can issue crawlers throughout a DP to be able to know what data is where in the flow
     * Metadata repo for all tables with versioned schemas and automated schema inference
   * Glue Crawlers go through your data to infer schemas and partitions (s3 based on organization \[see S3 Data Partitioning])
-    * formats supported: ]SON, Parquet, CSV, relational store
+    * formats supported: JSON, Parquet, CSV, relational store
     * Crawlers work for: S3, Amazon Redshift, Amazon RDS
     * Can be schedule or On-Demand
-    * Need an IAM role / credentials to access the data stores
+    * Need an IAM role / credentials to access the data store(s)
   * Glue Job bookmarks prevent reprocessing old data
   * Glue Databrew-clean/normalize data using pre-built transformation
   * Glue Studio-new GUI to create, run, and monitor ETL jobs in Glue